Skip to main content

 00:26:27:08 – 00:26:54:02

 You’ll also need to take people with you on the journey of embedding a growth mindset and culture shift and reiterate the message on a regular basis of how this is integral to your business.
 Shifting mindsets tends to be a more gradual process with people coming on that journey at different at different speeds.
-As I spoke about from the beginning, it wasn’t something that was naturally, naturally mine.
+As I spoke about from the beginning, it wasn’t something that was naturally mine,

 00:26:54:02 – 00:27:24:12